fiware-docker/docker-container-service/docs/userguide/user-guide.md

 ## Networking containers
 ### User Defined Networks
 FDCS supports user defined networks and their management.
-Currently it only supports bridge type networks.
-In the future it will support overlay networks.
 Containers on the same network can securely communicate with each other, but those on different networks are isolated from each.
 Each network has its own DNS which allows communication between containers on the same network using container names.
+It is preferable to define overlay networks, since your can containers can be launched on any docker host in the FDCS cluster.

 ### linking containers
 FDCS supports the docker link feature.
 The docker link feature allows containers to discover each other and securely transfer information about one container to another container.
-However, links are being deprecated by docker so it is preferred to leverage user defined networks when networking your containers.
+However, links are being deprecated by docker so it is preferred to leverage user defined overlay networks when networking your containers.

 ### host port mapping
 Host port mapping allows public access to containers.
 Host ports may be bound to a container ports so that the container listens for incoming traffic on its port while the actual traffic is being directed at a host port.
 Port bindings are restricted to those host ports that the docker auto assigns in the ephermal port range which typically ranges from 32768 to 61000.
 Thus the -P or --publish-all flags are supported but specifying a value in the host port with the -p or --publish flag are rejected.

 ## Managing container data
+### User Defined NFS Volumes
+FDCS supports user defined NFS volumes and their management.
+Multiple containers can use the same NFS volume in the same time period.
+This is useful if two containers need access to shared data.
+For example, if one container writes and the other reads the data.
+User defined NFS volume data persist even when the containers that reference the volume are removed.
+Further FDCS mounts user defined NFS volumes on a NFS mount point that is shared by all the hosts in the FDCS cluster.
+Thus, containers on different hosts can easily share data.

 ### Data Volume Containers
 FDCS supports *Data Volume Containers* and their management.
 If you have some persistent data that you want to share between containers, or want to use from non-persistent containers, you can create a named *Data Volume Container*.
 Containers that want to share the data can reference the *Data Volume Container* with the create volume --volumes-from flag. *Data Volume Container* data persists even when the containers that reference the data volume container are removed.

-### User Defined Volumes
-FDCS supports user defined volumes and their management.
-Multiple containers can use the same volume in the same time period.
-This is useful if two containers need access to shared data.
-For example, if one container writes and the other reads the data.
-User defined volume data persist even when the containers that reference the volume are removed.
-Further since FDCS mounts user defined volumes on a NFS mount point the volumes are shared by all the host in the FDCS cluster.
-Thus, containers on different hosts can easily share data.
 ### host volume mounts
 The docker create container command may mount a host volume with it's -v or --volume flags.
 However, FDCS does not allow this, since the user can not have direct access to FDCS's docker hosts.
 Thus a command that attempts to mount a host volume in the -v or --volume flags is rejected.